Stably semiorthogonally indecomposable varieties: Introduction

 Now we can state the main definition of this paper.
-For the notion of a linear category proper over the base, see \cite[Lem.~4.7]{noncommutativehpd}.
+For the notion of a linear category proper over the base, see \cite[Lemma~4.7]{noncommutativehpd}.
+As an example, if $f\colon X \to Y$ is a proper perfect morphism of schemes, then $\Perf(X)$ is a proper $\Perf(Y)$-linear category by \cite[Lemma~4.9]{noncommutativehpd}.

 \begin{definition} Let $Y$ be a scheme over the field $\k$.
-We say that $Y$ is \emph{noncommutatively stably semiorthogonally indecomposable}, or NSSI for brevity, if for arbitrary choices of \begin{enumerate} \item $\mathfrak{D}$, a $\Perf(Y)$-linear category which is proper over $Y$ and has a classical generator; \item $\mA$, a left admissible subcategory of $\mathfrak{D}$ which is linear over $\k$; \end{enumerate} the subcategory $\mA$ is closed under the action of $\Perf(Y)$ on $\mathfrak{D}$ in the sense of Definition~\ref{def: closed under action}. \end{definition}
+We say that $Y$ is \emph{noncommutatively stably semiorthogonally indecomposable}, or NSSI for brevity, if for arbitrary choices of \begin{enumerate} \item $\mathfrak{D}$, a $\Perf(Y)$-linear category which is proper over $Y$ and has a classical generator, \item $\mA$, a left admissible subcategory of $\mathfrak{D}$, \end{enumerate} the subcategory $\mA$ is closed under the action of $\Perf(Y)$ on $\mathfrak{D}$ in the sense of Definition~\ref{def: closed under action}. \end{definition}

-\begin{remark} The first version of this paper \cite{pirozhkov2020v1} was based on the notion of a \emph{stably semiortho\-gonally indecomposable} variety.
-That definition is weaker in the following sense.
-For a proper morphism $f\colon \mathfrak{X} \to Y$ from a smooth variety~$\mathfrak{X}$, the category $\Perf(\mathfrak{X})$ has a natural~$\Perf(Y)$-linear structure, with the action~$D \cdot S := D \otimes_{\Perf(\mathfrak{X})} f^*S$.
-If we restrict Definition~\ref{def: nssi} only to linear categories arising in this way, we obtain exactly the definition from \cite{pirozhkov2020v1}.
-The definition was replaced since it is too weak for the proof of Theorem~\ref{thm: family of nssi varieties}. \end{remark}

 \begin{remark} The same definition may be given for an arbitrary symmetric monoidal stable $\infty$-category, not necessarily of the form $(\Perf(Y), \otimes)$.
 The author does not know whether this would be useful.
-Note that the variety $Y$ is completely determined by the monoidal structure on $\Perf(Y)$ \cite{lurie-tannaka}, so the definition above is a property of the variety $Y$, not of something weaker. \end{remark}
+Note that the variety $Y$ is completely determined by the monoidal structure on $\Perf(Y)$, see \cite{balmer-reconstruction}, so the definition above is a property of the variety $Y$, not of something weaker. \end{remark}